What is a case statement?

 How long does it take to write a case statement?

 This project can range from three to six months or more, depending on the work stages requested and approval process established.

 Thinking about having a qualified staff

 Before you make that decision, consider these two points adapted from Designs for Fund Raising by Harold J. Seymour:

 - The people who know the most about their project or organization are often the least qualified to write the case statement.
-Their viewpoint is generally too institutional, not donor-centered, and they know too much to distinguish between significant and unimportant details.
+Their viewpoint is generally too institutional, using internal jargon, and does not distinguish between significant and unimportant details.
 In addition, their writing habits are frequently geared towards scholarly dissertation and not the art of persuasion and promotion.